zjkmxy/prof-zhang-philo/README.md

 * If you want to convinse the reviewers, convince yourself first.
 * Write a paper in the eyes of readers.
 Don't just say what you want to talk.
 * (HOSTS.TXT) One thing human definitely do is making errors.
 So there's a very important problem: who's in charge of what.
+* For each successful thing, know what factors lead to its success.
+* Performance is the result of operations, not design.
+    - How could you measure the speed when you are designing the upper protocol, without even knowing the connection under it?